-By having an impact on these background factors that impede focus and concentration, CBD indirectly helps to improve your focus.
+By having an impact on these background factors that impede focus and concentration, CBD could therefore help to improve your focus.

 In this article, we’ll take a deep dive into the relationship between CBD and focus, and how to best use this natural compound as a study aid.

-People often have a number of misconceptions when it comes to Cannabidiol, or CBD, which is largely due to the misinformation that unfortunately widely circulates around this topic.
+People often have a number of misconceptions when it comes to Cannabidiol, or CBD, which is largely due to the CBD related scams and misinformation that unfortunately widely circulates around this topic.

 However, CBD should not be confused with THC, a completely different cannabinoid that is found in marijuana and, to a lesser extent, hemp plants.

 Because of this, people may think that cannabinoids will hinder your focus and concentration.

 Let’s discuss the underlying factors that get in the way of your ability to focus on your studies.
-Later, we will take a look at the ways CBD that can help to improve your focus.

-Why can’t I Focus on my Work?
+Why Can’t I Focus on my Work?

 Lack of focus is one of the common reasons why we are unable to finish our assignments by the deadline or perform poorly in exams.

 Most commonly, however, a lack of focus is not so much about motivation but other factors.

-In turn, the lack of sleep for weeks, distractions, and the stress of the upcoming deadlines make it super challenging to concentrate on the task at hand.
+In turn, the lack of sleep for weeks, distractions, and the pressure of the upcoming deadlines make it super challenging to concentrate on the task at hand.

 This could be music playing in the background, construction going on in your neighbourhood, or traffic noise from the street, making it difficult for you to focus on your studies.